Graceful; Beautiful; Classy; Elegant

-The word Samoyed is pronounced as “Sam-a-YED”.
+The word Samoyed is pronounced as “Sam-a-YED.”
 Some people call him “Sa-MOY-ed,” which is not correct.
-His nicknames include Sammy and Smiling Sammie – because of his charming, easy going personality, and because of the permanent smile on his face.
+His nicknames include Sammy and Smiling Sammie – because of his charming, easygoing personality and the permanent smile on his face.

 X linked dominant

-The affected male puppy appears to be perfectly okay during the first 3 months of its life, but thereafter it stops growing and becomes thinner and thinner.
-Death is inevitable and occurs by the time the puppy is 15 months old.
+The affected male puppy appears to be perfectly okay during the first three months of its life, but after that, it stops growing and becomes thinner and thinner.
+Death is inevitable and occurs when the puppy is 15 months old.

 What can you do about it?

-Read the rest of this article to find out more about this beautiful dog breed.
+You can read the rest of this article to learn more about this beautiful dog breed.